 Sleep Disorders and Medications

 Frequent microsleep episodes may also signal certain sleep disorders.
 Several sleep disorders exhibit excessive daytime sleepiness as a primary symptom.
-These include insomnia, narcolepsy, restless leg disorder, parasomnias, circadian rhythm disorders, and sleep apnea.
+These include:

-All of these disorders impact rest, either impeding sleep quality or affecting the amount of sleep.
-Thus, making people more tired during the day and prone to symptoms like microsleep.
+All of these disorders impact both nighttime rest and daytime alertness, either by impeding sleep or affecting the brain’s ability to maintain wakefulness.
+Thus, making people more prone to symptoms like microsleep.

-Medications that induce drowsiness also increase microsleeping risks.
+Sleep medicine that induces drowsiness also increase microsleeping risks.
 Antihistamines, benzodiazepines, epilepsy drugs, heart medications, and other prescriptions can trigger daytime sleepiness.